 Clinic Course for J.D.
 Students

-- Application information.
-Application instructions are available here after the first week of March on the Clinic Registration page.
+Application instructions, dates and deadlines are available after the first week of March on the Clinic Registration page.